mimosafa/esse/README.md

 ## Description

-Immutable and enhanced class that is easy to use as a value object.
+A library of pseudo-scalar values and pseudo-enumerations with moderately distributed functionality for easy use as value objects.